KevinSutandi/unsw-airbrb/TESTING.md

 **Selection of Components**
 - Components chosen are those that play a critical role in the application, have complex logic, or are reused across different parts of the application.
-- Components chosen : Sign in modal, Sign up modal, Review modal, Profile Icon, Sign out button
+- Components chosen : Sign in modal, Sign up modal, Review modal, Profile Icon, Sign out button, Price Filter Selector, Country Combobox Dropdown, Calendar Form for Published Modal

 **Testing Methodologies**
 - Mocking Local Storage: For components that require authentication or rely on token-based mechanisms, we create a mock local storage to simulate user authentication states.